redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 Failures at this step are uncommon.
 If you do experience a failure or error at this step, contact Red Hat Support.

 ## <a id="verify-ci-results"></a>verify-ci-results
-Issues at this step typically point to falures in the Preflight checks which confirm your Operators adhearance to the certification policy.
+Issues at this step typically point to failures in the Preflight checks which confirm your Operators adherence to the certification policy.
 There may be additional logs available at connect.redhat.com listed on the Test Results page for your Project.

 Failures here may be caused by multiple issues
 * In your CSV (clusterserviceversion.yaml) ensure that your `alm-examples` annotation is correct.
-Look out for incorrect spacing or tabs which may inadvertantly include other annotations under `alm-examples`
+Look out for incorrect spacing or tabs which may inadvertently include other annotations under `alm-examples`
 * In `alm-examples` make sure all your CRs have a `spec` block.
 * Failure here may indicate that we were unable to deploy your Operator using the Operator Lifecycle Manager (OLM)